Sanskarja/Form/README.md

 # Form
-Created a form that outputs the details input by the user using HTML,CSS AND PHP
+Created a responsive form that outputs the details entered by user using HTML, CSS & PHP,